brackmayhall/HotsScraper/README.md

 Node service for scraping Heroes of the Storm Data

 ## Required packages
-* phantomjs, install this and set PATH to its bin folder
+* phantomjs, install this globally(-g) and set PATH to its bin folder
 * soupselect
 * htmlparser
 * sys